FactorySimPy/FactorySimPy/docs/basic_components.md

  **States**

- During its operation, machine changes states depending on the action of the machine and the state of the worker threads.
-The machine transitions through the following states:
+ During its operation, a machine transitions between different states based on the status of its worker threads.
+Each worker thread moves through the following thread level states:

+   - `PROCESSING_STATE`: The thread is actively processing an item.
+   - `BLOCKED_STATE`: The thread has finished processing but is waiting for an available output edge to transfer the item.

+The machine reports the following states based on the collective status of its threads.
+All the states are not mutually exclusive.

 1. "SETUP_STATE": Initialization or warm-up phase before item processing starts.

-2. "IDLE_STATE": When the machine doesnot have any worker thread that is currently getting processed or are in blocked state
+2. "IDLE_STATE": When the machine doesnot have any worker thread that is currently getting processed or is blocked.

-3. "PROCESSING_STATE": Active state where items are being processed.
-If atleast one thread is in processing state, then the machine is in "PROCESSING_STATE"
+3. "ATLEAST_ONE_PROCESSING_STATE": Active state where items are being processed.
+State when atleast one thread is in processing state.

-4. "BLOCKED_STATE": The machine is blocked, only when all the worker_threads that are currently active and processing items are in "BOCKED_STATE" as they are waiting for the out edge to be available to accept the processed item.
+4. "ALL_ACTIVE_BLOCKED_STATE": The state when all the worker_threads that are currently active are in "BOCKED_STATE" as they are waiting for the out edge to be available to accept the processed item.
+Number of active threads can be equal to greater than work_capacity.
+5. "ALL_ACTIVE_PROCESSING_STATE": The state when all the active threads are in processing state.
+Number of active threads can be equal to greater than work_capacity.

-The worker threads also transitions through "PROCESSING_STATE", where it is actively processing items and "BLOCKED_STATE", when it is finished processing but waiting for an output edge to push the item to.
+6. "ATLEAST_ONE_BLOCKED_STATE": The state when atleast one of the worker_threads is in "BOCKED_STATE" as it is waiting for the out edge to be available to accept the processed item.

+Some of the machine states are not mutually exclusive and may occur simultaneously.
+However, the following groupings of states are mutually exclusive and collectively exhaustive, meaning they cover all possible scenarios without overlap within each group:

+Group A: {SETUP_STATE, IDLE_STATE, ATLEAST_ONE_PROCESSING_STATE, ALL_ACTIVE_BLOCKED_STATE}
+This set reflects the machine's progression during simulation.

+Group B: {SETUP_STATE, IDLE_STATE, ALL_ACTIVE_PROCESSING_STATE, ATLEAST_ONE_BLOCKED_STATE}
+This set captures alternate perspectives, focusing on full utilization of worker threads and partial blocking scenarios.

+Each group individually spans 100% of the machine’s operational state space, but the states within a group are mutually exclusive with respect to each other

 **Usage**